 Mayer and Co

 The firm was founded in Munich in 1863 by Josef Gabriel Mayer (1808-93), a respected teacher of arts and crafts, under royal patronage – the Bavarian monarchy from the 1840s had taken a direct interest in the subject and supported a Munich state glass manufactory (see this section below).
 Mayer’s company was thus favourably situated and was able to establish its first foreign representation in London within two years, in 1865.
 This indicated the significance of the British market and though the company initially supplied much of its glass to Roman Catholic churches, many Anglican ones followed.
 Its address was initially in Holles Street, Cavendish Square, but by 1874 it had prospered sufficiently to move to Grosvenor Street (KD/L).
 During this time it employed British artists, including W Dixon, and at its peak the company employed over 500 workers.
 Although its chief business remained glass, it also produced other fittings, mostly carved work.
-Its British presence closed abruptly with the outbreak of war in 1914, but between 1930 and 1934 it reopened at 238 Belsize Road, Kilburn (KD/L), though the operation must have remained far smaller than previously.
+Its British presence closed abruptly with the outbreak of war in 1914, but between 1930 and 1934 it is shown in KD/L at 238 Belsize Road, Kilburn.
+The operation must have been far smaller than previously but the only window from this period so far identified, at Cusop, Herefordshire dates from 1938, so it may have lasted until World War II started in 1939.
 Meanwhile, in the 1920s the parent concern in Munich had added mosaics to its repertoire and it remains in business under the fifth generation of the Mayer family with the name of Mayer’sche Hofkunstanstalt.
 It is particularly known for its restoration work of both glass and mosaics, but appears to limit its activities to Germany.

-Glass: Arundel; Brighton and Hove, – St Mary; – St Saviour (formerly, moved to St Augustine, Stanford Avenue; current fate uncertain); Burgess Hill, – St John; Buxted, – St Margaret; East Chiltington; Etchingham; Hastings, – St Matthew; Horsham, – St Mark (gone); Lindfield; Lurgashall; Mayfield; Petworth; Plumpton; Rottingdean; Southwick; Stanmer; Staplefield; Storrington; West Wittering
+Glass: Arundel; Brighton and Hove, – St Mary; – St Saviour (formerly, moved to St Augustine, Stanford Avenue; current fate uncertain); Burgess Hill, – St John; Buxted, – St Margaret; East Chiltington; Etchingham; Hastings, – St Matthew; Horsham, – St Mark (now in Horsham, – St Mark, North Heath Lane); Lindfield; Lurgashall; Mayfield; Petworth; Plumpton; Rottingdean; Southwick; Stanmer; Staplefield; Storrington; West Wittering

 Fittings: Hastings, – Christ Church, London Road, stations of the cross

-Josef Mayr, who appears during the 1880s and 1890s, probably belonged to one of the families of woodcarvers in Oberammergau, Germany, who were also performers in the Passion Play there.
+Josef (or Joseph) Mayr, who with one possible earlier date which is doubtful, appears during the 1880s and 1890s, probably belonged to one of the families of woodcarvers in Oberammergau, Germany, who were also performers in the Passion Play there.
 Indeed, he may be the same Josef Mayr, woodcarver, who played Christ at least twice during this period and died in 1903.
 The Passion Play was a topic of great interest to A D Wagner and other High Churchmen of the period.
+This is probably also the Joseph Mayr who is said to have been invited to England by Earl Cowper in connection with his restoration of the church of Hertfordingbury, Hertfordshire in the 1890s at much the same time as he was producing work for C E Kempe.

 Fittings: Brighton, – St Martin, reredos; Withyham, – St John, reredos

-John Medland (1840-1913) was born in Gloucester into a family of architects and, after articles with his father, becane a pupil and then assistant to Sir George G Scott before going into practice in 1879.
+John Medland (1840-1913) was born in Gloucester into a family of architects and, after articles with his father, became a pupil and then assistant to Sir George G Scott before going into practice in 1879.
 He designed reredoses and other church fittings, including needlework.
-He shared an address in Chancery Lane with fellow former-pupils of Scott, R Nevill and C E Powell and his association with Powell was particularly close – in 1881 they were elected ARIBA on the same day (Proc RIBA).
-All three worked on the restoration of Rotherfield and though Powell took the lead at Arlington, Medland was also involved.
+He shared an address in Chancery Lane.
+London with fellow former-pupils of Scott, R Nevill and C E Powell and his association with Powell was particularly close – in 1881 they were elected ARIBA on the same day (Proc RIBA).
+All three worked on the restoration of Rotherfield church and though Powell took the lead at Chasleton, Oxfordshire as at Arlington, Medland was also involved.

 Lit: BAL Biog file